TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 The IPs assigned dynamically to Main R5F cores 0 and 1 will be printed in the UART2 serial terminal.

+> **Note:** To ping IP of Main R5F core 1 (RTOS Remote Client),
+> **PC 1** has to be connected to MAC port 3 of GESI board for J721E,
+> MAC port 3 of Quad Port Eth board for J7200 and MAC port 3 of Quad Port Eth
+> for J784S4 respectively.
+Link status is only used on MAC port 3 to
+> determine link up on virtual switch port.

 ## Plex TV {#ethfw_plex_tv_usage}